Tennis history – “Jeu de paume”, Lawn tennis

 Historians disagree about the exact origins of the game.
 Some say tennis began as far back as ancient Egypt, then spread to Greece, and Rome.
 And some say that the game has an Islamic background, where some tribes played it with bare hands.

-This would get us back in the year AD 711, as Islam spread into Spain and southern France over the next 300 years, so did their ball game.
+This would get us back in AD 711, as Islam spread into Spain and southern France over the next 300 years, so did their ball game.

 The medieval facts show that the true origin of the sport was in the cloistered courtyards of European monasteries.